New York Codes, Rules and Regulations

 Section 921-6.2 - Faltering company

-Universal Citation: 12 NY Comp Codes Rules and Regs ยง 921-6.2
+Universal Citation: 12 NY Comp Codes Rules and Regs § 921-6.2

-Current through Register Vol. 44, No. 51, December 21, 2022
+Current through Register Vol. 46, No. 52, December 24, 2024

 and

-(3) the capital or business
+(3) The capital or business sought would have

-believed that giving notice would have precluded the ability to obtain the
+reasonably and in good faith believed that giving notice would have precluded

-needed capital or business.
-The employer must be able to objectively
+the ability to obtain the needed capital or business.
+The employer must be able

-unwilling to provide the new business or capital if notice were
+have been unwilling to provide the new business or capital if notice were

 (b) For the purposes of this Part, the employer's actions will be viewed in a company-wide context.
-A company with access to capital markets or with cash reserves may not avail itself of this exception by looking solely at the financial condition of the single site of employment to be closed and doing so shall constitute a violation of the act and this Part.
+A company with access to capital markets or with cash reserves may not avail itself of this exception by looking solely at the financial condition of the single site of employment to be closed and doing so shall constitute a violation of the Act and this Part.

 Disclaimer: These regulations may not be the most recent version.
 New York may have more current or accurate information.
 We make no warranties or guarantees about the accuracy, completeness, or adequacy of the information contained on this site or the information linked to on the state site.
 Please check official sources.